SamB/liberty-bear.github.io/content/pages/home/index.md

 subtitle: An open source userscript manager.
 The fork of Violentmonkey with performance speed.
 ---

+<div class="text-center"><small class="text-muted">Libertybear provides userscripts support for browsers.
+We upgrade some components related to script launch speed and fix some Violentmonkey bugs, maybe some of this content is derived from Violentmonkey's policy and we confirm this project is tweaked. edited from Violentmonkey's source code</small></div>

 <div class="home-buttons" data-ga-category="home-buttons">
   <a href="/get-it/" class="button-primary" data-ga-label="get-started">Get Started</a>
   <a href="https://github.com/liberty-bear/libertybear" class="button-gray" target="_blank" rel="noopener noreferrer" data-ga-label="github">GitHub</a>
 </div>

-Libertybear provides userscripts support for browsers.
-We upgrade some components related to script launch speed and fix some Violentmonkey bugs, maybe some of this content is derived from Violentmonkey's policy and we confirm this project is tweaked. edited from Violentmonkey's source code

-## Features
+<h2 class="block-title">Features</h2>

 <div class="home-features">

 - Powerful
+  - Automate your work.
   - Customize web pages.
-  - Automate your work.
 - Data on the cloud
-  - Sync to Dropbox, OneDrive, Google Drive, or a WebDAV service.
+  - Sync to cloud services.
   - Sync between different browsers.
 - User-friendly
+  - Communicate with external editors.
   - Keep simple, no need to make choices.
-  - Communicate with external editors.

 </div>